frankie-2nfro-com/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline
-This repository is for my AiCore project for data collection.
+This repository is for my AiCore project which is developing a system for data collection.

 And this README is for the description of this project and answering the questions of the project milestones.